 However, hiring the wrong SEO agency could actually do your business more harm than good.
 Some businesses have actually been delisted from Google altogether because of black hat SEO tactics.

-- The SEO agency provides you a designated contact person to manage your account, review performance reports with you and answer your questions.
+- The SEO agency provides you with a designated contact person to manage your account, review performance reports with you and answer your questions.

 - Work with a team that sets reasonable goals, not unrealistic promises.
-Achieving Google page #1 organic rankings for highly competitive keywords takes time, work, cutting-edge tools and often some creativity.
+Achieving Google page #1 organic rankings for highly competitive keywords takes time, work, cutting-edge tools, and often some creativity.

-- Look for real-life performance results the SEO agency has achieved for similar businesses.
+- Look for real-life performance results from the SEO agency has achieved for similar businesses.
 Not just Google page #1 rankings but also site traffic and conversions.
 Ideally, also a testimonial from the owner or manager.
 Don’t waste unnecessary time and pay an SEO team to learn on your dime.